garrandall/popular-music-data/tracks/drunk-me-mitchell-tenpenny.md

 Some people don't know when to quit, and that's why they quit Some need to hit the bottom to see they got a problem, they can't handle it But that ain't why I started cleaning up my life
-Wish it was, but, ooh, that would be a lie
+Wish it was, but, oh that would be a lie

 I've been sober 'cause there ain't no hangover like you, girl